erincatto/box2d/docs/simulation.md

 ```c
 shapeDef.enableSensorEvents = true;
 ```

+Both shape involved must have this flag set to true.
+This allows a game to disable a specific sensor using `b2Shape_EnableSensorEvents`.

 Sensors are processed at the end of the world step and generate begin and end events without delay.
 User operations may cause overlaps to begin or end.
 These